hpcleuven/VscDocumentation/source/accounts/hpc_for_education.rst

 |KUL| We support using HPC for educational purposes, such as in the classroom or
 for hackathons.
-We assist the lecturers with all aspects of using HPC in the classroom, such as creating student accounts, granting credits, providing storage, resource reservation (if needed), and also in-situ technical support during the trainings, where applicable.
+We assist the lecturers with all aspects of using HPC in the classroom, such as:
+* creating student accounts
+* granting compute credits
+* providing storage
+* reserving compute resources
+* technical support during the trainings (either on-site or remote)

 Practical steps
 ===============